 Online proctoring of the exam is provided by ProctorU, for $10 per testing session payable when you schedule your test.
 In order to take the test, you will need access to a computer with a webcam capable of running their software.
 ProctorU monitors your exam by both watching your screen (with a remote desktop connection) and watching you through your webcam, to ensure the same restrictions are enforced as would be during an in-person exam.

 ProctorU offers considerable flexibility in scheduling, with exam times starting every 10 minutes, 24 hours a day.
-Exams can be scheduled through ProctorU from February 1st through the second week of the Fall 2020 semester.
+Exams can be scheduled through ProctorU from October 5 through the second week of the spring 2021 semester.

 Important: do not schedule your proctoring session with ProctorU until after you have registered for ALEKS PPL and completed Steps 1-5 above!